emacs-eaf/emacs-application-framework/README.md

 If you've figure them out, PRs are always welcome!

 ### EAF can't play video files on Windows.
 Why?
-1. `js-video-player`, it does not work for now.
+1. `js-video-player`, it requires that qtwebengine built against ffmpeg to support `h264/aac`.
 2. `video-player`, extra video/audio codec(like k-lite codec pack) may needed to work.

 ### Why doesn't EAF receive input events on WM?